DAnMaN15726/BAmazon/README.md

 ### -Addendum-
-I, Danman15726, am the sole manager of this project, Liri.
+I, Danman15726, am the sole manager of this project.
 However, anyone and everyone can contribute because this application is open source.
 This app is not for resale, or injecting your own ads into.
 -Any spyware, malware or malicious intent will be met with the full force the law provides.-

 Thank you for reading.